THE SHORT VERSION:

 Back on the Path

-In 1994, Rick had a rekindling of his spiritual faith and an awakening of his muses.
+Shortly after beginning his professional career, Rick had a rekindling of his spiritual faith and an awakening of his muses.
 While attending worship services by gospel artist Vicki Yohe, he had an epiphany.
 He began to comprehend what God wanted him to do with his life – be an instrument to spread God’s message.
-Rick became sure of his calling at a Morton Bustard Ministries event in 1995.
+Rick became sure of his calling at a Morton Bustard Ministries event.
 It would be at this event that God made a promise to use Rick to minister to others.
 Rick recalled his ability as a “church mouse” and knew he could be heard – he was back on the path.

 Musician and Minister

 The years that followed allowed Rick to develop into a strong minister and worship leader as he soaked up the Bible and began to dive back into music.
-By 2002, Stephenson was taking his songwriting seriously and began to compose new material.
-In 2005 he started his own ministry and in 2007, his own publishing company called N-Siteful Music to facilitate the release of his debut CD entitled Sanctuary of My Heart.
+Stephenson began taking his songwriting seriously and to compose new material.
+He started his own ministry and his own publishing company called N-Siteful Music to facilitate the release of his debut CD entitled Sanctuary of My Heart.
 The album examines one’s relationship with God.
 With pop sounds and eclectic styles, Stephenson’s debut is a unique blend of Christian music with a mainstream and pop style.
 The album has received many positive reviews for its uplifting and lively songs.
 Bev Moser of Music News Nashville wrote, “Each song on this project has a high-energy feel and an excitement of living life with the appreciation of Christ’s guidance.”
 Sanctuary of My Heart reveals Rick’s purpose in his music.
 He has now become both musician and minister.

 Rick’s goal is that people are blessed by God through his ministry and songwriting.
 He sees himself as an instrument of the Holy Spirit – a musical messenger to lead others to intimacy with God.
 Stephenson explains “I love to see how a particular song will touch or encourage someone in my audience.
 I then know that God has used me to reach them.
 That is an awesome experience and an incredible responsibility for me.”
 According to Rick, “we are all on a spiritual journey to discover God and His promises.”
 If so, it’s certainly a unique journey that Rick Stephenson has taken on “El Camino” – “the path” from piano to promise in a truly evangelical evolution.